11 Best Design Feedback Tools for Creative Teams in 2026

 - Integrations with tools such as Jira, Slack, and Microsoft Teams

-- An AI "Intelligent Canvas" with features to generate sticky notes & summaries
+- An AI "Intelligent Canvas" with features to generate sticky notes and summaries

 Cons: Performance might slow down with very complex boards.
 Comparatively pricier to other whiteboarding tools.